Skip to content

 Prevention

-To prevent invasive group B streptococcus infection associated with ST283, members of the public are reminded to maintain personal, food and environmental hygiene and should keep their hands clean and practice good wound care at all times, especially:
+To prevent Group B Streptococcus (ST283) infection, members of the public are reminded to maintain personal, food and environmental hygiene and should keep their hands clean and practice good wound care at all times, especially:

-• Must not touch aquatic products directly whenever there is a wound on hands.
+• People must not touch aquatic products directly whenever there is a wound on hands.
 If a wound is sustained during handling aquatic products, the wound must be cleaned immediately and properly covered with waterproof adhesive dressings.
-Seek medical advice promptly when wound infection is found.
+Individuals should seek medical advice promptly when wound infection is found.

 Other languages